 Morris Friedell's Home Page

-Fifty years ago I was captivated by the human potential movement.
+Around fifty years ago I was captivated by the human potential movement.
 New methods for personal growth, using creative ways to overcome fear through counterconditioning, could to an unprecedented extent empower us to do what we want to do, feel what we want to feel, and realize the ideals of religion at its best.

 I wrote on the blackboard:

 Who are you to think that you can change?